bruno78/popular-movies-app/README.md

 You’ll build the complete functionality of this app in two stages which you will submit separately.

+## Instructions

+Download or clone this repo on your machine, open the project using Android Studio.
+Once Gradle builds the project, click "run" and choose an emulator.

 ## Stage 1:  Main Discovery Screen, A Details View, and Settings
 ### User Experience